Vakeros/MacGyver/README.md

 # MacGyver

-pickup all items and find the exit
+Pickup all items and find the exit

 ## Getting Started